tegacodes/EccentricInterfaces/student-work.md

 ![London](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/airquality/a1.jpg)
 ![London](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/airquality/a2.jpg)

-Project description:
+**Description:**
-A look at how the air quality of London various over twenty-four hours for an entire year for a single monitoring station Research question or motivation:
+A look at daily air quality variations in London for an entire year at a single monitoring station.

 London has some of the worst air quality in europe.
-The network of monitoring stations make their data available and that has been used in this visualisation.
+The network of monitoring stations make their data available and are visualized here.
 How does air quality change, and what factors affect it?
-The visualization displays how air quality changes over time of day and by day of year.
+The visualization displays how air quality changes over time of day and by day of year, revealing patterns and anomalies throughout the year.

-In the future, I hope to show the information for all monitoring stations, for all years and measurement info so that you can get a better picture of the air quality in the areas near you and to see longer term trends and influences in air quality.
+In the future, I hope to show the information for all monitoring stations, for all years as well as information regarding measurement to reveal a better picture of local air quality and to see longer term trends and influences in air quality.

 Contact info: @aubergene
 Technology used: d3.js